I'm a provider

 Please wait while you are redirected.

-The wearable cardioverter defibrillator (WCD) is an external device that is intended to perform the same tasks as an AICD, without requiring any invasive procedures.
+The wearable cardioverter defibrillator (WCD) is an external device that is intended to perform the same tasks as an ICD, without requiring invasive procedures.
 It consists of a vest that is worn continuously underneath the patient's clothing.
-Part of this vest is the 'electrode belt' that contains the cardiac monitoring electrodes, and the therapy electrodes that deliver a countershock.
+Part of this vest is the 'electrode belt' that contains the cardiac-monitoring electrodes, and the therapy electrodes that deliver a counter shock.
 The vest is connected to a monitor with a battery pack and alarm module that is worn on the patient's belt.
-The monitor contains the electronics that interpret the cardiac rhythm and determines when a countershock is necessary.
-The alarm module alerts the patient to certain conditions by lights or voice messages.
+The monitor contains the electronics that interpret the cardiac rhythm and determines when a counter shock is necessary.
+The alarm module alerts the patient to certain conditions by lights or voice messages, during which time a conscious patient can abort or delay the shock.

-The U.S. Food and Drug Administration (FDA) approved the Lifecor WCD ® 2000 system via premarket application approval in December 2001 for "adult patients who are at risk for cardiac arrest and are either not candidates for or refuse an implantable defibrillator."
+The U.S. Food and Drug Administration (FDA) approved the Lifecor WCD® 2000 system via premarket application approval in December 2001 for "adult patients who are at risk for cardiac arrest and are either not candidates for or refuse an implantable defibrillator."
+The vest was renamed the Zoll® LifeVest®.

-POLICYUse of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered medically necessary as interim treatment for those who have all of the following:
+Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered medically necessary as interim treatment for those who:

-Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered investigational for all other indications, including use immediately following an acute myocardial infarction (i.e., less than 40 days).
+Use of wearable cardioverter-defibrillators for the prevention of sudden cardiac death is considered investigational for the following indications when they are the sole indication for a wearable cardioverter-defibrillator:

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.